 While we are willing to try to make some accommodations for buyers, please be informed that we will not make drastic changes to our selling process on a buyer's behalf.
 We are a professional farm, and have quite a bit of experience buying and selling.
 Therefore, we have come up with a process that we believe is fair for both prospective buyers and for us.

 1. Notify us of your interest in one of our horses

 Be prepared to tell us about yourself and your intentions with our horse.
 None of our horses have to be sold and we want to ensure the best homes.
 All of the prices on our horses are Firm.
 If you are wanting to buy a colt that is in tact, be prepared to tell me about your experience owning stallions.

 You are welcome to request health records, genetic testing records, photos, and videos on any horse you are interested in.
 Be aware that simply notifying us of your interest in a horse, or requesting photos or videos, does not guarantee you exclusive rights to buy a horse.
-Horses are for sale until a pre-purchase exam is set up, or until a deposit has been put down.
+Horses are for sale until a deposit has been put down.
 Any videos that we take for you or photos that we take for you will continue to be used to advertise the horse to the general public until such time that the horse is sold.